Get involved in volunteering

 Visit the Volunteering Team in the Careers and Employability Centre to discuss your volunteering queries and search through the Volunteering Bank.
 We can advise you on researching opportunities and how to apply.
 We'll also support you throughout the application and recruitment process.

-You can book appointments on Mondays between 4.00pm and 5.00pm or attend our weekly drop-in every Thursday between 11.00am and 1.00pm.
-Book now via MyCareer to speak with a member of the team.
+You can book a 20 minute 1-to-1 appointment on Mondays and Thursdays between 11.00am and 12.00pm.
+Book now via MyCareer to speak with one of the team.

 You can apply to all volunteering opportunities via the online Volunteering Bank via MyCareer.
 Select the search option and choose either: